The Best of Corporate Rebels

 «Start by splitting up deep work and shallow work; you can't properly do it simultaneously.
 Kill distractions, especially when you do your more important focused work.
 Allow for important breaks.
 Plan your other tasks around your deep work.»

-Corporate Rebels on Innovation
+Corporate Rebels on Happiness

 Corporate Rebels on Leadership